Programs

 Provides help, hope, and healing to individuals experiencing severe mental health conditions

 Outpatient services support youth (ages 6-21) with severe emotional disorders including anxiety, depression, and trauma.
-Services are provided on a continuum of care from Wellness level clients to Intensive Outpatient clients, thus services provided can range from check-ins to ensure clients remain stable or if needed 2x weekly for a high level of care.
+Services are provided on a continuum of care from Wellness level clients to Intensive Outpatient clients, thus services provided can range from case management to ensure clients remain stable or if needed 2x weekly for a high level of care.
 These services are primarily clinic-based but also can take place in the community, homes, and schools.
 Youth may have had previous enrollment in mental health programs or currently receiving therapeutic behavioral services (TBS).
 Clients must meet medical necessity and have long-term treatment needs.
 Youth must have full-scope Medi-Cal.
 Psychiatric and/or medication support are available as needed.

 Evidence-Based Practices Utilized